firefart/stunner/Readme.md

---debug, -d                   enable debug output (default: false) --turnserver value, -s value  turn server to connect to in the format host:port --tls                         Use TLS for connecting (false in most tests) (default: false) --protocol value              protocol to use when connecting to the TURN server.
-Supported values: tcp and udp (default: "udp")
---timeout value               connect timeout to turn server (default: 1s) --help, -h                    show help (default: false)
+--debug, -d                   enable debug output (default: false) --turnserver value, -s value  turn server to connect to in the format host:port --tls                         Use TLS for connecting (false in most tests) (default: false) --timeout value               connect timeout to turn server (default: 1s) --help, -h                    show help (default: false)
 ```